danczw/docker-ml-dev-templates/README.md

 - [`scipy`](https://www.scipy.org/)
 - [`seaborn`](https://seaborn.pydata.org/)

-The envs running in the container can be extended by updating the respective image conda env file.
+The envs running in the container can be extended by updating the respective image conda env file or via `conda install <module>` when connected to containter.

 <br>